The Gardens of Temple Dinsley

 The Herbaceous Garden was grassed over, as was the Second Rose Garden.
 The Smaller

 Herbaceous Garden became a vegetable garden and was then given over to grass.
-The Pool Garden
+The Pool was

-were never instituted and English Heritage funded a scheme.
-The following year, a restoration of the
+were never implemented, but English Heritage did fund a scheme.
+The following year, a restoration of

-Rose Garden began, but it never enjoyed the same glory as when it was first laid out - and today it is a
+the Rose Garden began, but it never enjoyed the same glory as when it was first laid out - and today it

 In 2011, the gardens are mostly grassed over, or given over to rough grass, as this elevated view